 1) General Annual Grant: this must be used for the normal running costs of the Academy Trust.
+2) Other DfE/ESFA Grant: this fund relates to other grants received which must be used for the purposes intended.
+3) Other restricted: this fund relates to all other restricted funds received which must be used for the purpose intended.
+4) Restricted fixed asset fund: this fund relates to resources which must be applied for specific capital purposes intended.

-Other DfE/ESFA Grant: 2) this fund relates to other grants received which must be used for the purposes intended.
+Transfers between funds represent capital expenditure from funds other than the restricted fixed asset fund and reclassifications of certain funds between restricted and unrestricted.